garcia-nacho/garcia-nacho.github.io/_posts/2019-10-09-DrugDiscovery.md

 desc<-desc[,which(findIdentical!=0)]
 {% endhighlight %}

 and finally, we manually clean some of the variables.
-In this case, I found that those variables in the validation set only had one value so I removed them from the training set.
+In this case, I've found that some variables in the validation set only had one value so I removed them from the training set.
 {: style="text-align: justify"}

 {% highlight r %}